pts/oix-wcfd32/README.md

   own DOS extender unrelated to OIX.

 Since these old Watcom programs are not free software, they are not distributed with WCFD32.
-If you want to run them, you need to purchase a copy.
+If you want to run them, you need to obtain a copy separately.

 Watcom hasn't released development tools (such as as assemblers and C compilers) for writing programs targeting OIX.
 By looking at the disassembly